Choosing The Top 12 Social Media Management Tools

 For example, if you want to forward tweets to your Facebook fan page, you can do that.
 You can also schedule posts, send notifications, save content, add connections to Twitter lists, and share updates across networks.

-They also have DO recipes to allow you to automate certain task from your smartphone.
+They also have to DO recipes to allow you to automate certain tasks from your smartphone.

-12. TweetDeck – Track multiple feeds and hashtags on Twitter all in real-time on dashboard.
-The platform was so popular that Twitter bought this original third party application, because the platform is such a great monitoring tool.
+12. TweetDeck – Track multiple feeds and hashtags on Twitter all in real-time on the dashboard.
+The platform was so popular that Twitter bought this original third-party application because the platform is such a great monitoring tool.

 Treat your social media management tools as an extension of your current marketing efforts.
 Then when you want to expand, you can do so effectively with the tools listed in this article.